 HDS is claiming a "middle of the road" compression ratio of 25 to 1, and that some customers are seeing up to 60 to 1 compression depending on the type of data.

-"But for customers who value throughput more, that's
+"But for customers who value throughput more, that's why we have the VTF Open product as an option, without the deduplication," Nemechek said.

 The VTF product, which consists of a Linux server running the Diligent software and attached to HDS storage arrays on the back end, can scale three different ways -- users can add front-end ports to the Linux box, the better to attach more servers; more back-end ports, the better to attach more storage; or more servers for clustered performance.